Skills Utilized

 standard business sites, using white text on a black background.
 Other

-than that, only a small percentage of
+than that, only a small percentage of sites use

 non-standard color or graphic arrangements, while still trying to maintain